-KESM generates revenue for 5 of the top 10 semiconductor manufacturers in the world, who are operating in the US\$400 billion semiconductor industry, KESM focuses mainly on the automotive segment.
+KESM generates revenue for 5 of the top 10 automotive semiconductor manufacturers in the world, who are operating in the US\$400 billion semiconductor industry, KESM focuses mainly on the automotive segment.
 We expect our service to these customers to continue in the foreseeable future, since we are well integrated into their supply chain.
 We expect competition from present players or new players in this niche market.
-We also face intense pricing competition in our market.
+We face intense pricing competition in our market.
 We also expect the increased pricing competition may lead to reduced profit margins and lost business opportunities in the event that we may not be able to match price reduction of our competitors.

-PROSPECTS & OUTLOOK
+PROSPECTS AND OUTLOOK

 The semiconductor industry is highly cyclical although our focus on the automotive segment is more resilient than other segments such as personal computers and consumer markets.
-Our performance may be affected by the challenging macroeconomic environment which remains challenging due to continuing volatility in oil prices, currencies and the growing protectionism of trade pacts amongst countries that may impact global trade and hence the worldwide GDP growth.
+Our performance may be affected by the challenging macroeconomic environment and the growing protectionism of trade pacts amongst countries that may impact global trade and hence the worldwide GDP growth.

-The global economic outlook for 2019 points to slower growth.
-The International Monetary Fund (IMF) forecasts the world GDP growth to slow to 3.2% in 2019 from 3.6% in 2018 (source IMF, July 2019).
-Coupled with the increasing protectionist tendencies by some countries and the simmering on-going trade dispute between U.S. and China have affected the market which KESM operates in.
+The global economic outlook for 2020 points to slower growth.
+The International Monetary Fund ("IMF") forecasts the world GDP growth to slow to -4.9% in 2020 from 2.9% in 2019 [Source: IMF, June 2020].
+Coupled with the increasing protectionist tendencies by some countries and the simmering on-going trade dispute between USA and China have affected the market which KESM operates in.
 The outlook for the worldwide semiconductor industry remains sluggish.
-According to leading industry analysts, they are predicting revenue to contract between 6% to 9.6% in 2019.
+According to a leading industry analyst firm, revenue is expected to contract 2.4% in 2020.

 Historically, we remained profitable despite the many downturns in the global semiconductor industry as well as the various financial crises and economic slowdowns.
-We are optimistic that we will continue to perform well as the semiconductor industry indicators are pointing favourably.
+We are optimistic that we will continue to perform well as the semiconductor industry indicators return positively.
 We will continue our relentless efforts to strive for greater productivity through innovation and factory automation with a close watch over our costs, as we work towards increasing value-add for our customers.